Other weather pages: January • February • March • April • May • June • July • August • September • November • December

 The sunny days late in 2018 were the result of high pressure being in charge from the 18th onwards, following on from westerly lows from the 3rd to the 17th.
 It was a fairly sunny October with full sun on 12 days and part sunshine on 13 others.
 In the last five days cold northerly winds brought temperatures down to 8-10 degrees, however.

 In 2016 highs dominated for all but 14-16 October.
-Easterly and later north westerly winds kept maximum temperatures in the mid teens, apart from the freakishly warm 31st mentioned above.
+Easterly and later north westerly winds kept maximum temperatures in the mid teens, rising to 20 degrees late as the 31st.
 There were seven sunny days, ten with rain (very light and short-lived on three of these), and eleven of part sunshine.

 In 2022 the weather was fairly static, with lows anchored first to the north, then to the south west, with several high ridges earlier in the month.
 There were nine sunny days including a run of four from 8 to 11 October: otherwise variable amounts of sun and cloud, with occasional bands of showery rain.